 There will be an assessment of your financial condition and all of the debts listed on your debt relief order will be written off.

-A friendly & experienced advisor will contact you to discuss your circumstances.
+You will be contacted to discuss your circumstances.